JoshCMoore/Honey-Bee-Health/README.md

 * IPython Notebooks to document all work.

+* Custom API implementing data science structures and features

+* Gephi is used to build graphs to display the correlation and connections between words.

+* A custom utility was designed to be interoperable with Gephi, the GraphBuilder, which in short constructs graph files from a nodes.csv and an edges.csv

 # Methods used
 * LDA Model with TF-IDF and DocBow weights for the terms.